 This was my second time in Costa Rica – on my first trip, I stayed in Jaco, which is another one of Costa Rica’s best surf towns.
 However, the similarities end there.
 Nosara is located in a remote part of the Nicoya Peninsula in the Guanacaste province of Costa Rica.
 There is one main highway that runs through the town.
 Other than that, the roads in and around Nosara are unpaved dirt roads.

 This, combined with the fact that local regulations limit development, makes Nosara feel like a hidden gem and an undiscovered paradise.
 Of course, it isn’t exactly a hidden gem – surfers have been coming to enjoy the consistent waves for decades – but let’s just pretend, shall we?

 Aside from its reputation as a world-class surf town, it has also become known as a yoga and wellness hub in recent years.
-Its vibe totally reminded me of Sayulita and Todos Santos, two of my favorite pueblo magicos (magic towns) in Mexico, so it’s no wonder that I fell in love with Nosara.
+Its vibe totally reminded me of Sayulita and Todos Santos, two of my favorite pueblo magicos (magic towns) in Mexico, and even a bit of Lake Atitlan in Guatemala…so it’s no wonder that I fell in love with Nosara.

 Aside from surfing and yoga, the town offers something for every kind of traveler, whether you’re looking for a relaxing beach vacation, to be one with nature, or to enjoy the local cuisine.

 Keep on reading to find out more about this magical town, and for the best things to do in Nosara!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.